 Child Passenger Safety Seats

 Please contact the department if you would like for our staff to check you Child Safety Seat.
-Child Safety Seats are check on Tuesday of each week and other times by appointment if nessecary.
+Child Safety Seats are checked on the second and fourth Friday (9:30 am -4:30 pm) of each month and other times by appointment if nessecary.
 It is best to make an appointment to avoid wait times.
 You can make an appointment by calling (252) 756-2515 or emailing email@example.com.